Walter Manning: Research and commemoration

-In 2013 the Austrian historians Nicole-Melanie Goll and Georg Hoffmann carried out a research project together with Jerry Whiting to examine the fates of downed Allied airmen, including Manning.
+In 2013, the Austrian historians Nicole-Melanie Goll and Georg Hoffmann carried out a research project together with Jerry Whiting to examine the fates of downed Allied airmen, including Manning.
 Together they created a database of the 9,000 Allied pilots killed or shot down over Austria.
 The historians discovered that 150 Allied pilots, 101 of them American, were murdered on the ground, most by civilians.
 While white airmen were either shot or beaten to death, Manning was hanged.
-As a result of their findings the Austrian Army raised a commemoration plaque at the place where Walter Manning was murdered.
+As a result of their findings, the Austrian Army raised a commemoration plaque at the place where Manning was murdered.